manhofer/Line3D/README.txt

 Output folder.
 If not specified, same as Input_Folder but with /Line3D/ attached to it (will be created automatically).

--c [float] - Image_Scale_Factor
+-w [int] - Image_Max_Width
-The scale factor by which the images will be downscaled before line segment detection.
-By default this is set to 0.5f, which should not be altered if you work with images >= 10Megapixels (the detection takes less time and the results do not suffer).
+The maximum width (or height, if the image is in portrait format) to which the images will be downscaled before line segment detection.
+By default this is set to 1920 (FullHD), which should not be altered if you work with images >= 10Megapixels (the detection takes less time and the results do not suffer).

 -n [int] - Number_of_Visual_Neighbors
 The number of images with which each image is matched.
 By default this is set to 12.